-Whatever track you follow, you will work with an NJIT pre-medical/pre-dental/pre-optometric advisor who will help you to tailor a program of courses that includes biological sciences, chemistry, and physics.
-You will also work on an independent research project at NJIT or a collaborating institution such as the University of Medicine and Dentistry of New Jersey (UMDNJ) or the Kessler Institute for Rehabilitation.
+Whatever track you follow, you will work with an NJIT advisor who will help you tailor a program of courses that includes biological sciences, chemistry, and physics.
+Students also have the opportunity to work with faculty on research projects at NJIT or at a collaborating institution such as the Rutgers New Jersey Medical School or the Kessler Institute for Rehabilitation.

 Medical and Dental programs require four years beyond the three years at NJIT.
 The Bachelor's/M.D. program with St. George's University involves three years at NJIT, two years of study in Grenada (Caribbean Islands), then two years at St. Michael's Medical Center adjoining NJIT in Newark.
 The DPT program requires 3 years beyond NJIT.

-There is an early application deadline for accelerated programs: November 1.
-Applications received after this date have a lower chance of acceptance.
+Early application deadline for accelerated programs is November 15.
 Applicants must be interviewed and accepted by both the Albert Dorman Honors College and the medical, dental or optometry school.
 Final admission decisions are made by these schools.

 When you finish your first year at the medical, dental, or optometry school, you will be awarded a BS or BA from NJIT.
-After successfully completing all of your degree work, you will be awarded an MD, DMD, DPT, or OD.
+After successfully completing all of your degree work, you will be awarded an MD, DMD, DPT, OD, or MPH.

 The accelerated programs are available to graduating high school seniors who will be US citizens or permanent residents when they enter the professional school (exception: the St. George's MD program is open to anyone).
 All accelerated programs are also open to students currently enrolled at NJIT or, in some cases, transferring to NJIT.
 Students must have an outstanding academic record in a rigorous pre-health curriculum.
-Policies vary by program; please go HERE for details.
+Policies vary by program.

 Honors Scholars who pursue the four-year pre-medical, pre-dental or pre-optometric program may earn a degree in any department.
-With your advisor's guidance, you will apply to professional school at an appropriate point in the completion of your studies at NJIT.
+With your advisor's guidance, you will apply to professional school at an appropriate point during your studies at NJIT.